64kramsystem/personal_notes/topics/chef.md

 ### `execute`

 Execute a single command; don't set multiple `command` properties, otherwise they will be all executed even if one of them fails.

+WATCH OUT!!
+The default shell is dash; using bashisms, e.g. `rm /{foo,bar}`, won't work, and with the mentioned example, no errors were even raised.

 ```ruby
 execute 'apache_configtest' do